2022-23 Annual Report (text version)

 At QTC, we are committed to protecting and advancing the financial interests of Queensland.

-On behalf of the Queensland Treasury Corporation Capital Markets Board, I am pleased to present Queensland Treasury Corporation’s Annual Report for 2021–22, following my appointment as Chair on 1 July 2022.
+On behalf of the Queensland Treasury Corporation Capital Markets Board, I am pleased to present Queensland Treasury Corporation’s Annual Report for 2022–23.
+The 2022–23 financial year was a significant year of transformation and growth for QTC and the Board.

-In the coming year, the Board will be committed to guiding QTC to deliver its strategic objectives as the State’s central financing authority.
-I look forward to working with my fellow Board members and the Executive Leadership Team to set a continued successful path for QTC in the future.
+I look forward to working with my fellow Board members and the new Executive Leadership Team to set a continued successful path for QTC.

 D J FRAWLEY

-QTC’s ability to navigate the complex market environment, and protect and advance Queensland’s financial interests, was underpinned by its strong operational performance.
-QTC has continued to be recognised in the industry and won a national ‘2022 5-Star Employer of Choice’ award for its third consecutive year from Human Resources Director.
+QTC’s ability to navigate complex market conditions, and protect and advance Queensland’s financial interests, was underpinned by its strong operational performance.

-QTC continued to demonstrate its reputation as a highly regarded bond issuer through the execution of term debt issuance in what has been a volatile year in bond markets.
-QTC’s liquidity position remained strong over the year with all debt servicing obligations met as required.
-The strength of QTC’s liquidity was recognised by the credit rating agencies when they assessed the State’s credit position during the year.
+QTC executed term debt issuance in what has been a volatile year in bond markets and maintained its strong liquidity position over the year with all debt servicing obligations met as required.
+The strength of QTC’s liquidity was recognised by the credit rating agencies in assessing the State’s credit position during the year.

-The Queensland Government and QTC continued to provide transparent and regular updates to the market on Queensland’s fiscal position and borrowing program throughout the year.
-QTC’s borrowing program was reduced by $3.1 billion to $14.3 billion following the Queensland 2021–22 Budget Update released on 16 December 2021.
-The reduction was a result of lower client borrowings and general government revenue uplifts.
+The Queensland Government and QTC continued to provide transparent and regular updates to the market on Queensland’s fiscal position and borrowing program.
+QTC’s borrowing program was reduced by $1.0 billion to $13.4 billion following the Queensland 2022–23 Budget Update released on 7 December 2022.
+The reduction was due to general government revenue uplifts.

 QTC worked closely with its stakeholders and the Queensland Government to deliver initiatives that support environmental, social and governance (ESG) outcomes for Queensland.
-This included collaborating with the Queensland Government on the development of the inaugural Queensland Sustainability Report with information about the State’s ESG commitments and outcomes.
+This included collaborating with the Queensland Government on the development of the second annual Queensland Sustainability Report 2022 which presents information about the State’s ESG commitments and outcomes.

 Value delivered for the State

-QTC worked closely with Queensland Treasury to support the Queensland Government’s priority initiatives with advisory work focused on enhancing the institutional and financial strength of the State.
+QTC worked closely with Queensland Treasury to deliver a program of advisory work aligned with the Queensland Government’s priorities that focused on maximising financial, social and economic development outcomes for the State.

 QTC continued to assist Queensland’s government-owned corporations and local governments with a range of advisory work in risk management, forecasting, asset and debt strategies and financial sustainability.

-QTC also helped enhance financial capability across the public sector through its education collaboration with the University of Queensland.
-This year, the program has reached 2,900 participants from across the State.
+QTC helped enhance financial capability across the public sector through its education collaboration with the University of Queensland.
+This year, the program reached 1,999 financial practitioners from across the State.

-With its ongoing focus on organisational excellence, QTC met its statutory obligations, completed core business activities on time and delivered initiatives focused on continuous improvement.
-QTC continued its focus on talent, engagement and development practices that support a high-performance workforce.
+In 2022–23, QTC continued to strengthen operational capability through system enhancements, risk practices and leadership renewal.
+QTC met its statutory obligations, completed core business activities on time and delivered initiatives focused on continuous improvement.
+Organisational development strategies were also implemented with a focus on talent, engagement and development to support a dynamic and resilient workforce.

 Achieving sustainable access to funding

-In 2021–22, QTC raised $15.3 billion in an environment of elevated volatility in bond markets.
-QTC continued to attract a diversified investor base, further supported by the establishment of three new bond lines, including a $3.0 billion, 2 March 2032 Green Bond, which is the largest AUD Green Bond deal to date.
+QTC completed the State’s $13.4 billion 2022–23 indicative term debt borrowing program on 18 May 2023, ahead of schedule.
+QTC continued to attract a diversified investor base, further supported by the establishment of three new bond lines, including a $3.0 billion, 9 March 2033 green bond—equal in size to QTC’s largest green bond issuance.

-QTC is a highly regarded bond issuer in global fixed-income markets and raises the funds needed by the State each year, often ahead of time, with its bond issues consistently over-subscribed.
+QTC is an established bond issuer in global fixed-income markets and raises the funds needed by the State each year with its bond issues consistently over-subscribed.

-QTC met its borrowing requirement of $14.3 billion and raised an additional $1.0 billion that was used to reduce the 2022–23 term debt borrowing requirement.
-The issuance during the year was executed through $6.5 billion in syndicated deals, $3.5 billion across seven tenders and $5.3 billion via reverse enquiry.
+QTC met its borrowing requirement of $13.4 billion and pre-funded an additional $100 million towards its 2023–24 term debt borrowing requirement.
+Issuance was executed through $7.0 billion in syndicated deals, $2.5 billion across five tenders and $4.0 billion via reverse enquiry.

-QTC’s well-managed funding program and reputation for high-quality debt issuance, means Queensland can access the funds it needs at cost-effective rates.
+QTC’s well-managed funding program and reputation for high-quality debt issuance, means Queensland has been able to access the funds it needs at cost-effective rates.
 To attract a broad investor base, QTC offers investors a diverse range of high-quality financial securities.

-QTC’s proactive management of its borrowing program and the management of its client funding and balance sheet activities helped to smooth its maturity profile, reducing its refinancing risk by achieving more evenly distributed maturities across the curve.
-All fixed rate debt issued in 2021–22 was in maturities 2027 and longer.
+QTC’s proactive management of the State’s borrowing program and the management of clients’ funding requirements helped to smooth the maturity profile of debt on issue, reducing refinancing risk.
+All fixed rate debt issued in 2022–23 was in maturities 2029 and longer.

 |Short-term||Domestic T- Note||Unlimited||7–365 days||AUD|